This post may contain affiliate links. See my disclosure policy.

 Whipped feta fully blended into a silky, spreadable dip in a large food processor.

-1. Blend the mixture on high speed; with the food processor running, slowly drizzle olive oil through the top opening until it is smooth and creamy, about 1–2 minutes.
+1. Blend the mixture on high speed; with the food processor running, slowly drizzle olive oil through the feed tube (the top opening) until it is smooth and creamy, about 1-2 minutes.
 Pause to scrape down the sides as needed.

-• Drain and pat the feta cheese dry with a paper towel before blending.
-Removing excess brine and moisture helps the feta whip up into a thicker, creamier dip and prevents your whipped feta from becoming watery.
+• Drain and pat the feta dry: Before blending, drain the feta and pat it dry with a paper towel.
+This removes excess brine and helps prevent the dip from becoming too loose or watery.

 Whipped feta dip with olive oil, za’atar, mint, and pomegranate seeds served in a bowl surrounded by pita.